Bots, Disinformation, and the First Trump Impeachment: Results

 First, we considered the political partisanship of the accounts.
 We trained a bidirectional encoder representations from transformers (BERT) model to measure the political partisanship of any given tweet text \cite{devlin2018bert}.
 The model was trained using a subset of the impeachment tweets for which we were able to assign ground-truth labels (see Methods).
 A label of zero represents strong anti-Trump sentiment and a label of one represents strong pro-Trump sentiment.
 We used the trained model to measure the sentiment of all tweets in our dataset.
 Then, we assigned a partisanship score to each Twitter account equal to the mean value of the partisanship score of their tweets.
 The accounts were labeled anti- (pro-) Trump if their partisanship score was less than or equal to (greater than) 0.5.
 In total, our dataset had 2.3 million anti-Trump accounts and 1.3 million pro-Trump accounts.
 This left leaning bias in the Twitter conversation aligns with findings from previous studies \cite{des2021detecting}.

-We next identified accounts who were supporters of the Qanon movement.
-This was done by using the profile descriptions of the accounts.
-We utilized a list of terms commonly used by Qanon supporters \cite{qanon_keywords}.
-Any pro-Trump account that included at least one of these terms in their profile description was labeled as Qanon.
+We next identified accounts who were supporters of the Qanon movement, based on those who promoted Qanon hashtags used in their profile descriptions (see Methods).
 Using this process, we identified 25,360 Qanon accounts.

 To identify bots we used an algorithm based on a factor graph model \cite{des2021detecting}.
 This algorithm simultaneously detects multiple bots among a set of Twitter accounts, using only their retweet network (see Methods).
-We chose this algorithm because it had minimal data requirements compared to other algorithms \cite{davis2016botornot} (as we are easily able to construct the retweet network from the collected tweets), and also because it exhibited performance similar to or better than these algorithms \cite{des2021detecting}.
+We chose this algorithm because it had minimal data requirements compared to other algorithms \cite{davis2016botornot} (as we are easily able to construct the retweet network from the collected tweets), and also because it exhibited performance similar to or better than other algorithms \cite{des2021detecting}.
 We applied the bot detection algorithm to daily retweet networks constructed from tweets posted each day.
 This allowed us to identify daily sets of active bots.
+The algorithm we use is designed to identify bots that engage in excessive retweeting.
+These retweet bots produce a disproportionate volume of social media content that can distort online discussions, so we focus our analysis on this type of bot.
+Our detection algorithm will not identify bots which exhibit different behavioral patterns that do not consist of excessive retweeting.
+Therefore, when we classify an account as a bot, we specifically mean a bot retweeting at an unusually high rate.
+We note that one limitation of our bot detection algorithm is that it relies upon the retweet network, and so can only detect bots who retweet someone.
+However, since our focus is on retweet bots that amplify certain voices, this limitation is not a major issue.

 Our final set of bots consisted of the union of these daily bot sets.
 In total we found 24,150 bots, of which 10,145 were anti-Trump and 14,005 were pro-Trump.
-This ratio of bots to humans aligns with other studies of U.S. politics on Twitter \citep{ferrara2020characterizing,des2021detecting}.
+This ratio of bots to humans aligns with other studies of U.S. politics on Twitter \cite{ferrara2020characterizing,des2021detecting}.